 That’s the whole point: your stake tracks the business.

 When new participants join and new Voices are issued, your percentage share of the project may decrease — but this happens alongside growth of the project itself.
-In practice, this means:

-For early participants this is typical: your relative share becomes smaller over time, but the project’s NAV grows faster — so your total Voice count and absolute portfolio value increase as the project scales.
+your relative share becomes smaller over time, but the project’s NAV grows faster — so your total Voice count and absolute portfolio value increase as the project scales.

 Rebalancing is done on a regular schedule set by each project — most commonly: